LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 - Produce wrapped versions of functions, that perform the checks then call the original function.
 - Demonstrate statically that the input parameters can never take invalid values.

-### 8. The preprocessor should be left for simple tasks like includes and simple macros
+### 8. The preprocessor should be left for simple tasks like includes, simple macros, and header guards

 The preprocessor can make debugging more difficult since it obfuscates the actual value.
+This can make it difficult for tools to verify the code, and for humans to read.
+It is also a concern in debugging since the actual value is placed instead of the define tag.
-Remember the preprocessor is basically just copy and paste, so debuggers will see the value 8 instead of LENGTH_MAX.
+The preprocessor is basically just copy and paste, so debuggers will see the value 8 instead of LENGTH_MAX.
-In combination with this obfuscation, it is very important that macros are syntactically valid.
+In combination with this obfuscation, it is very important that macros are syntactically valid and contain no side effects.
-There shall be no ';' at the end of a macro definition.
+NASA further says when defining a macro you shall not define them inside a block or function, and the usage of #undef shall not be used.
+This extends into include statements where only preprocessor components or comments should precede an include.

 The allowed macros are explained in MISRA C 2004 rule 19.4.
 - Constant values
 - Constant expressions